reticent-roklimber/atlas/README.md

 * Copy the content of each key file into GITHUB SECRETS (repo > settings > secrets > actions > ...)
 * (OPTIONAL) Rebuild whole deployment by manually rerunning the github actions for `deploy` (takes 15 mins and can be a bitch)

+### Datasets

+There are a ton of new datasets I'd like to bring in, that include:
+* shipwrecks (how cool would it be to see shipwrecks, like the titanic on the 3d globe view)
+* census data (have not yet explored this layer of granularity)

+### Visualisation

+* Would like to explore MapBox and some of the insane 3d visualisations we can do now, and build out the Deck.gl functionality.
+* There are probably better charts for displaying much of the information.